-Even if you already have a deal (so there is no agent involved) to ensure there is a common understanding we still recommend a "Memorandum of Sale" be agreed.
+Even if you already have a buyer (so there is no agent involved) to ensure there is a common understanding we still recommend you agree a "Memorandum of Sale" with the buyer.

-Only a small minority of 'standard' purchases do not 'go through' according to an agreed Memorandum of Sale - so your purchase 'falling through' is not something you need to anticipate.
-More protracted, higher-value, and unusual property purchases tend to be relatively more likely to 'fall through' than standard sales.
+Only a small minority of 'standard' sales do not 'go through' according to an agreed Memorandum of Sale - so your sale 'falling through' is not something you need to anticipate.
+More protracted, higher-value, and unusual property sales tend to be the ones relatively more likely to 'fall through' than standard sales.

-However, in English & Welsh land law, property can only be bought by an arrangement in signed writing - this normally means that any "deal" is not binding until Contracts have been exchanged (see below).
+However, in English & Welsh land law, property can only be sold by an arrangement in signed writing - this normally means that any "deal" is not binding until Contracts have been exchanged (see below).
 This is what the phrase, "Subject to Contract" means - i.e. someone could still back-out.

 Therefore at the 'Agreement', "Subject to Contract", stage both the buyer and the seller could still 'back out' without incurring any obligation to the other.
-This means nobody should really incur any significant costs on the assumption that any agreed purchase will actually go through, i.e. until after contracts have been exchanged (see below).
+This means nobody should really incur any significant costs on the assumption that any agreed sale will actually go through, i.e. until after contracts have been exchanged (see below).
 This also means you shouldn't sign a Memorandum of Sale.